Hypatia Open Source RPN Calculator for Windows

 User Manual (PDF file, also included in the download zip file)

-Download Hypatia for Windows (zip file, 0.6 MB)
+Download Hypatia for Windows (zip file, 0.6 MB, includes user manual)

 The zip file includes the executable hy.exe, the file readme.txt, the user manual hypatia-doc.pdf, and the source files, which you can ignore unless you want to study them or modify the program.

-Version 2.5 contains bug fixes, please update if you have an older version!
+Version 2.5 contained important bug fixes, please update if you have an older version!

 Hypatia’s Linux version is still experimental.